-The Sargent Shriver Excellence in Community Service Award celebrates a significant individual organizational achievement in poverty alleviation, early education, or community health.
+The Sargent Shriver Excellence in Community Service Award celebrates a significant organizational achievement in poverty alleviation, early education, or community health.

 The nominee must:

-- Submit response to the following:
+- Submit a statement describing the following:

 Past Sargent Shriver Excellence in Community Service Award Recipients

-- 2021-22: Renee Sexton, Christian Appalachian Project and the LKLP Head Start Program
+2021-22: Renee Sexton, Christian Appalachian Project and the LKLP Head Start Program

-- 2020-21: Heart of Florida Health Center, Episcopal Children's Services
+2020-21: Heart of Florida Health Center, Episcopal Children's Services

-- 2019-20: Daria Nicole Stone, Leslie, Knott, Letcher, & Perry Head Start Program
+2019-20: Daria Nicole Stone, Leslie, Knott, Letcher, & Perry Head Start Program

-- 2018-19: Ruth Rucker, Edward C. Mazique Parent Child Center
+2018-19: Ruth Rucker, Edward C. Mazique Parent Child Center

-- 2017-18: Tallahatchie River Foundation
+2017-18: Tallahatchie River Foundation

-- 2016-17: Ken Cloke and Joan Goldsmith, North Idaho College Head Start
+2016-17: Ken Cloke and Joan Goldsmith, North Idaho College Head Start